levoai/docs/docs/guides/install-guide/install-levo-on-macos.md

 sidebar_position: 5
 ---

-# Install Levo for MacOS
+# Install Levo on MacOS

 This guide provides comprehensive instructions for installing the Levo Satellite, Sensor and Log Parser components together as a single container on a MacOS host.